 Dispatchers are among the prime beneficiaries of LBS because location data is used for driver assignments and load finding.
 Location data can be added as a qualifier when assigning new jobs or assisting drivers who are trying to find loads.
 Using driver location, dispatchers can select the driver closest to a load or drop off point.
 These processes are more efficient and can increase job throughput.

 Rerouting drivers in transit is another benefit to using LBS as dispatchers and transportation intermediaries can plan for and minimize the potential impact of delays.
 When scenarios like heavy traffic, inclement weather, on-road accidents and more arise, a dispatcher or transportation intermediary can direct drivers around congested areas or to other warehouses.
 Being prepared and acting quickly to reroute drivers using LBS can also reduce wait times for loading and unloading at warehouses.
 Wait times impact drivers but they also have a trickle-down effect on warehouse planning and scheduling.
-An example of LBS in action during a disruption can be found in this previous blog post.

 Moreover, LBS can provide data-rich insights into efficiency and performance that are advantageous for reporting and compliance.
 Location data can be helpful when reviewing fuel consumption, identifying new routes, evaluating maintenance needs for trucks or equipment and other operational activities.
 LBS can also assist with identifying gaps in the transit lifecycle.